levidsmith/LeaderboardExample/README.txt

 - Unity: Fix probable issue with leaderboard display (ScoreDisplay.cs) when there are no matching rows in the score table.
 The game should keep checking every second until score values are returned.
 - Unity: Remove the UI specific code in the addScore method from LeaderboardManager.cs
 - PHP: Add ability to display latest scores
+- PHP: Add option to display all scores for a given name instead of just the highest score
+- Unity/PHP: Add capability to pull player name from an OAuth social media account (Twitter, Google, Facebook, etc)